-It is recognised that people can benefit from advice on how to make a complaint, assistance in making their complaint, or, in some cases, a complainant may want someone to make a complaint on their behalf.
+Some people can benefit from advice on how to make a complaint, assistance in making their complaint, or, in some cases, a complainant may want someone to make a complaint on their behalf.

 There are number of advisory services.
-Some offer general advice on a range of subjects, for example, Citizens Advice Bureau Wales, and some are specific to the subject you are complaining about, for example, Planning Aid Wales.
+Some offer general advice on a range of subjects, for example, Citizens Advice Wales, and some are specific to the subject you are complaining about, for example, Planning Aid Wales.

 Advisory services may offer telephone advice or have an office where you can meet to discuss your concerns.
 They may be able to give you information about procedures or information about legal matters that relate to your concerns.